Skip to main content

 • alberta-buck-identity.org – IdentityRegistry, PS credentials, and the bilateral ElGamal handshake that anchors msg.sender to a verifiable identity.

-• circuits/mint.circom – the Phase-6 mint circuit source.
+• circuits/spend.circom – the Phase-7 spend circuit (bearer-shape).

-• src/Notes.sol, src/MintGroth16Verifier.sol, src/MintVerifierAdapter.sol – the on-chain code paths walked above.
+• src/Notes.sol, src/MintGroth16Verifier*.sol, src/MintVerifierAdapter.sol, src/SpendGroth16Verifier.sol, src/SpendVerifierAdapter.sol – the on-chain code paths walked above.

-• scripts/snark/prove_mint.js – the reference prover used in tests.
+• scripts/snark/prove_mint_batch.js, scripts/snark/prove_spend.js – the reference provers used in tests.

-• test/MintVerifier.t.sol – the seven Foundry tests (happy path + four tampers + two guards) that pin the soundness story to executable assertions.
+• test/MintVerifier.t.sol, test/SpendVerifier.t.sol – the Foundry tests that pin the soundness stories to executable assertions.

 Alberta-Buck - This article is part of a series.